betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications*;
 that is experiences in the use of the AGC in actual Apollo missions.

-## There are no User Stories without Verbs and Nouns
+### There are no user stories without verbs and nouns
-It is impossible to write about how Apollo astronauts flew to the moon without using `Verb`s and `Noun`s.
+It is impossible to write about how Apollo astronauts flew to the moon without using `verb`s and `noun`s.
 Unlike Kubrik's Apollo era film, *2001: A Space Odyssey*, where the crew held conversations with their HAL computer, Apollo crews interacted directly with the AGC through EL displays and a keypad called the DSKY (pronounced *disskee*).<sup>[16],[17]</sup> Verb codes specified an action to take.
 Noun codes specified the data upon which the action was taken.<sup>[6]</sup> For example, to display current velocity, the astronauts would perform the following keystrokes, `Verb`, `0`, `6`, `Noun`, `6`, `0`, `Enter`.
-The Verb code `06` means to display some data in decimal.
-The Noun code `60` means the data for velocity.
+The verb code `06` means to display some data in decimal.
+The noun code `60` means the data for velocity.
 The keystrokes, `Verb`, `3`, `7`, `Noun`, `0`, `1`, `Enter` meant to begin a pre-launch major mode program to align the Inertial Measurement Unit (IMU).
 More on that later from an experience on Apollo 8.